applied-systems-biology/jipipe-website/content/documentation-json-api/_index.md

 lastmodifieremail = "ruman.gerst@leibniz-hki.de"
 +++

-This section is about the ACAQ JSON API that includes the API for creating JSON extensions, but also other data types like a project.
+This section is about the JIPipe JSON API that includes the API for creating JSON extensions, but also other data types like a project.

 <center>